the-assemblage/awc/README.md

 This monorepo is implemented using [Lerna](https://github.com/lerna/lerna), a tool for managing JavaScript projects with multiple packages.

-The packages prefixed with `awc-` are Assemblage Web Components.
+The packages prefixed with `awc-` are The Assemblage's Web Components.
-The packages prefixed with `acm-` are Assemblage Class Mixins.
+The packages prefixed with `acm-` are The Assemblage's Class Mixins.
-The packages prefixed with `amw-` are Assemblage Middleware.
+The packages prefixed with `amw-` are The Assemblage's Middleware.
-The packages prefixed with `aso-` are Assemblage Store Objects.
+The packages prefixed with `aso-` are The Assemblage's Store Objects.
-The packages prefixed with `au-` are Assemblage Utilities.
+The packages prefixed with `au-` are The Assemblage's Utilities.

 ## Getting Started